rumu10/CS528FinalProject-ParkingFinder/README.md

 ### Geofencing Files Detail
 - `GeofenceBroadcastReceiver` manages geofence triggers, fetches parking data from Firebase upon entry to a specific area, and notifies users about available parking spaces nearby through notifications.
+- `GeofenceHelper` class aids in setting up geofencing functionalities.
+It constructs geofencing requests, defines geofences based on location and parameters, creates a pending intent for geofence events.
+- `GeofenceService ` is a background Service managing geofencing operations.
+It sets up geofences based on specified parameters, requests location permissions if needed, and adds geofences using the GeofencingClient.
 -